ThomasOttosson/social_media/README.md

 * A text which says: Copyright 2025 Business News 4 all.

 * A yellow background which is the bootstrap class: bg-warning.

+## The About page

+The first thing that happens when a user clicks on the about page in the navigation menu is that they will be forwarded to a new page.
+On the about page the user will see a big images of a computer screen with some bulletpoints of what ares the newspaper focuses on in their reporting.

+Under that the user will be able to fill in a form if the user is interested in a potenial collaboration.
+In that form the user needs to fill in name, email and a message where they explain their intention.

+## The signup page

+The sign up page contains a form four field where one is optional and the fields in the form consists of:

+* Username

+* Email(optional)

+* Password

+* Password(again)

+Below the fields the user can press a sign up button and beneath the sign up button there is a text where the user can click on a link to the login page if the user already has an account registered.
+The form also has some rules which are the following in order to register an account:

+* Your password can’t be too similar to your other personal information.
+* Your password must contain at least 8 characters.
+* Your password can’t be a commonly used password.
+* Your password can’t be entirely numeric.

+## The login page

+In the navigation menu when the user click on the login page link button they will be forwarded to a login form where they have to enter their username and password.
+The login form also has sign in button and beneath that there is a text where the user can press a link so they will be forwarded to the the sign up page if the user doesn't have an account already.

+## The logout page

+When the user is logged in a new alternative will come in the navigation which the logout link button.
+When the user clicks on that button the will be forwarded to the logout page which only consists of one simple signout button and a text which says:

+"Sign Out"
+"Are you sure you want to sign out?".

+This give the user a simple and clean solution to log out from the website.

 ## Deployment